eranif/ollama-model-installer/README.md

-# Ollama Puller
+# Ollama Model Installer

-A lightweight, asynchronous command‑line utility written in Rust that downloads a LLM model file (usuallt from HuggingFace) saves it into a directory of your choice and installs it in `ollama`.
+A lightweight, asynchronous command‑line utility written in Rust that downloads a LLM model file (usually from HuggingFace) saves it into a directory of your choice and installs it in `ollama`.

 It streams the response directly to disk and provides a **progress bar** (or a spinner when the size is unknown) so you can monitor the download in real time.